hoyedustin/surveydatabasetool/README.md

 NOTE: I made a .env file and .gitignore to hide my GCP credentials.

-In the GCP API, you go to Cloud SQL API and click "Enable".
+1. In the GCP API, you go to Cloud SQL API and click "Enable".

-Once that is done, then you go to "Cloud SQL", and create an instance.
+2. Once that is done, then you go to "Cloud SQL", and create an instance.
 NOTE: You will have to set up a billing acount first.

-Enable the API, and choose your SQL version
+3. Enable the API, and choose your SQL version.
+Then create your instance.

+4. Next, you have to create a database.
+I called mine "cloud_survey_database"

+5. Next, you create the user